zalaris/cordova-plugin-wkwebview-inject-cookie/README.md

 ### About
-> This plugin returns the cookies from wkwebview for a specific url so the cookies can be used (e.g. to get the cookies from cordova-plugin-inappbrowser and pass it to cordova-plugin-advanced-http).
-The plugin also allows to set cookies to wkwebview.
+> The plugin returns cookies from WKWebView for specific url so the cookies can be used (e.g. to get cookies from cordova-plugin-inappbrowser and pass them to cordova-plugin-advanced-http).
+The plugin also allows to set cookies to WKWebView.

 ### Install